-To request an exam accommodation, you must complete and submit the 'Exam Accommodation Request Form' to the College.
+Exam accommodation requests will be handled in accordance with the Examination Accommodation Policy.
+To request an exam accommodation, you must complete and submit the Exam Accommodation Request form to the College.
 This form must specify the type of exam accommodation being requested, address the grounds for the request, and include written authorization for the College to contact any provider of any supporting documentation.
-As this process may include the need for the College to obtain additional clarification, it's recommended that you NOT wait until the deadline date to submit your accommodation request and supporting documentation.
+In requesting accommodation, you have a duty to ensure both your request form and supporting documentation are truthful, complete and are provided to the College by the posted deadline date.